Gambling Counselling Online. Brian Dennis. M.A. MBACP (Accred.)

-Getting a job, or realising that you are going to live for an extended time in a foreign situation is exhilarating, then often scary.
-In many cases you will not have been able to visit the location in which you will be living.
+Getting a job, or realising that you are going to live for an extended time in a foreign situation is initially exhilarating, then often scary.
+In many cases you will not be able to visit the location in which you will be living.
 Wherever the location and whatever the situation, it will be different; in some cases very different.

 For dependants, partners and wives it will often feel even more different.
 In many situations the family or partner will have more to adjust to.
 Social life will be different, television may be limited or non-existant in a known language, sports and overall life may often be very different.